-GSK looks to sell UK Horlicks business: source
+GSK puts old antibiotics and UK Horlicks business on the block

 Horlicks is more than 140 years old with origins dating back to 1873, when two British-born men, James and William Horlick, first founded a company in Chicago to manufacture the drink.

-Editing by Keith Weir and Mark Potter
+Editing by Mark Potter and Jane Merriman